MicrosoftDocs/azure-dev-docs/articles/includes/choosing-the-right-azure-tool.md

 **NOTE**:

 * AzureRM is a PowerShell module that is still referenced for Azure administration with PowerShell.
-However, it has been replaced by Azure PowerShell and has an official retire date of February 29 2024.
+However, it has been replaced by Azure PowerShell and has an official retirement date of February 29 2024.

 Using AzureRM?
 You can [migrate Azure PowerShell from AzureRM to Az](https://docs.microsoft.com/powershell/azure/migrate-from-azurerm-to-az).